Expressive Power of Graph Neural Networks for (Mixed-Integer) Quadratic Programs: The capacity of GNNs for MI-LCQPs

-Initially, each vertex is labeled a color according to its attributes ($v_i$ or $w_j$).
-In the case that the hash functions introduce no collisions, two vertices are of the same color at the $l$-th iteration if and only if at the $(l-1)$-th iteration, they have the same color and the same information aggregation from neighbors in terms of multiset of colors and edge weights.
+Initially, each vertex is labeled a color by a hash function according to its attributes ($v_i$ or $w_j$).
+At the $l$-th iteration, two vertices are of the same color if and only if at the $(l-1)$-th iteration, they have the same color and the same information aggregation from neighbors.
 This is a \emph{color refinement} procedure.
-One can have a partition of the vertex set $V\cup W$ at each iteration based on vertices' colors: two vertices are classified in the same class if and only if they are of the same color. \textit{Such a partition is strictly refined in the first $\mathcal{O}(m+n)$ iterations and will remain stable or unchanged afterward} if no collision, see e.g. \cite{chen2022representing-lp}*{Appendix A}.
-We provide an explicit example of the color refinement and the partition generated by WL test in Figure~\ref{fig:wl-test} of the Appendix.
+One can have a \textbf{\underline{\textit{partition}}} of the vertex set $V\cup W$ at each iteration based on vertices' colors: two vertices are classified in the same class if and only if they are of the same color.
+Such a partition is strictly refined in the first $\mathcal{O}(m+n)$ iterations and will \textit{remain stable or unchanged} afterward, see e.g., \cite{berkholz2017tight}.

-Intuitively, vertices in the same class of the final stable partition generated by the WL test will always have identical features in message-passing layers for all GNNs in $\calF_{\textup{MI-LCQP}}$ or $\calF_{\textup{MI-LCQP}}^W$, and vice versa, since the color refinement procedure in Algorithm~\ref{alg:WL-mi-lcqp} follows the same mechanism as the message-passing process.
-Therefore, for identifying a subset of $\calF_{\textup{MI-LCQP}}$ on which GNNs have sufficiently strong separation power, we propose the following definition, which basically states that vertices in the same class generated by the WL test can indeed be treated same in some sense.